dwdii/dwdii.github.io/_posts/2012-03-28-MapRedux-PowerShell-BigData.md

 Ok, so enough introduction.
 Let's talk about the code.
 First, any machine that will participate as a remote "node" will need WinRM enabled for remote access, as shown below.
 This is not exactly practical for hundreds of intended nodes, but for one (or five) machines in a test environment it does just fine.

+    C:&gt; winrm quickconfig
+    WinRM is not set up to receive requests on this machine.
+    The following changes must be made:

+    Set the WinRM service type to auto start.
+    Start the WinRM service.

+    Make these changes [y/n]? y